tuchandra/sitev2/content/self/resume.md

 hidden = "true"
 +++

-I'm currently a data scientist at Nielsen.
+I'm currently a senior data scientist at Nielsen.
 I did my master's in computer science and undergrad in computer science and the [Integrated Science Program](https://www.isp.northwestern.edu/), both at Northwestern (go 'cats!).
 My email address is me@(this domain).

 <!--more-->